OUR PARTNERS, THE SPITALFIELDS TRADERS' MARKET HAVE ADVISED US THAT HUGUENOT DAY ON 12TH SEPTEMBER HAS BEEN CANCELLED.

 Many of the Huguenots (French Protestants) who left France after the Revocation of the Edict of Nantes in 1685 were weavers - over the years 25,000 settled in Spitalfields.
 They brought their skills (known as “the Mysteries of the Strangers”), new techniques, new ideas and the incomparable French style.
 The master weavers lived in large, elegant houses whilst the journeymen weavers lived in small houses north of Spitalfields and Bethnal Green.
 You will hear about the silk industry, famous pattern designers, fashions, the weaving process and much more.
 Notably we will pass Anna Maria Garthwaite’s house and the hear the compelling story of this remarkable woman who died over 250 years ago.

 After the Revocation of the Edict of Nantes, a small but significant Huguenot community settled in Greenwich around the Marquis de Ruvigny.
 Many lived in Crooms Hill and worshipped at St Alfege Church - a few tombstones still remain.
 The guide will tell you about their houses, their exploits (some not legal) and the characters that once lived in this amazing town, full of history.
 Our tour will end outside the Fan Museum and being Open House Weekend it is open to the public.
 Tour is £10.
 Meet by the Discover Greenwich tourist office at 10.30am.

 Whilst here see the Cutty Sark, the Queen’s House and the old Naval College with its remarkable Painted Ceiling in the Great Hall.

 Cost £10; prior booking is not essential, you can just turn up and go on the day; however if you wish to guarantee a place please book your tickets through Eventbrite

-Historic Spitalfields (August and September)
+Historic Spitalfields (September)

 Tuesday 1st September at 2pm Guide: John Halligan